jmadridlarra/git-tutorial/README.md

 5) Currently, you should be in the **main** branch.
 By typing `git merge BRANCH_NAME`, you are merging the BRANCH_NAME branch **INTO** the *main* branch.
 After this merge, the main branch will contain all original changes and any updates from the BRANCH_NAME branch.

 If there is a problem with automatic merging, git will complain and let you know that there is a 'merge conflict'.
-Then, git will edit the file to display both versions of the code that is causing the merge conflict.
+Then, git will edit the file to display both versions of the code that is causing the merge conflict, one right after the other delineated by the 'HEAD>>>>>>' and 'SHA-1 checksum <<<<<<<<<<'.
+This process interupts the merge and asks the user to check the files that are causing the merge conflict and actively choose what code to keep.
+Then, after the user has checked all the files that have a merge confict, they commit ALL changed files just like usual into the new branch to complete the merge.